Paul Ryan: Not ‘necessary’ to bring up bill to protect Mueller

 Breaking News Emails

-WASHINGTON — Speaker of the House Paul Ryan said he doesn’t believe there is a need for Congress to pass any kind of legislation aimed at protecting special counsel Robert Mueller from termination.
+WASHINGTON — Speaker Paul Ryan said he doesn’t believe there is a need for Congress to pass any kind of legislation aimed at protecting special counsel Robert Mueller from termination.

-“I don't think it's necessary,” the Wisconsin Republican said during an interview on NBC’s “Meet The Press” when specifically asked whether or not he would bring this kind of bill to the House floor if it passed through the Senate.
+“I don't think it's necessary,” the Wisconsin Republican said during an interview that aired Sunday on NBC’s “Meet the Press” when specifically asked whether he would bring such a bill to the House floor if it passed the Senate.
 “I don't think he's going to fire Mueller.”

 Breaking News Emails